juepi/PIO-ESP32-Rememberall/README.md

 **Note:** This project requires a NTP server (either local or internet).

 ## Design Goals
-The Rememberall has been designed to run on a WEMOS S2 Mini plugged in a ESP-Mini-Base.
-The whole setup is powered by a single LFP cell (in my case a 32700 round cell with 6Ah).
+The Rememberall has been designed to run on a WEMOS S2 Mini plugged in a [ESP-Mini-Base](https://github.com/juepi/ESP-Mini-Base).
+The whole setup is powered by a single LFP cell (in my case two 32700 round cells in parallel).
 To maximize battery lifetime, the code has been designed put the ESP in DeepSleep as much as possible and also reduce power usage by enabling WiFi only from time to time to check für updates.
 To further reduce power requirements, the ESP's CPU clock has been limited to 80MHz (see `platformio.ini`).
 The code is based on my [PIO-ESP32-Template](https://github.com/juepi/PIO-ESP32-Template), also consult the readme in that repo for requirements and flashing guide.

 ## Hardware